marcopennekamp/lore/articles/typed-components.md

 The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the component types of a type `A`.
 Then `A` satisfies the type <code>A has C<sub>1</sub> has ... has C<sub>n</sub></code>.

+TODO: What about two or more components of the same type that just have different names?
+How can we have an `Any has Position has Position`?

 ### Initialisation

 Components can't be initialised without being bound to an owner.
 The constructor of a component `C` does not produce a value of `C`, but rather a value of `Bindable[C]`, where `Bindable` is a container type that prohibits access to the `C` value.

 Similarly, an owner type's constructor will ask for a `Bindable[C]`.
-Such a compiler-generated constructor is the **only** way to free a unbound component from its shackles.
+Such a compiler-generated constructor is the **only** way to free an unbound component.
 The compiler will ensure that the owner and component are properly bound to each other.

 Of course, there is no way to create a `Bindable[C]` from an already existing `C` value.
 Since types with component attributes require a `Bindable[C]`, not a `C`, no already bound component can possibly be bound to two different objects.

 ### The Owner Declaration